 Developing a web presence strategy is not a difficult exercise as it should be integrated into your overall marketing strategy.
 If you have your inbound marketing strategy defined, include the following additional information:

-- Figure out your goals for this effort.
+- Determine your goals.
 Are you looking to increase visibility, obtain an expert reputation or drive inbound leads?
 Knowing what you are trying to achieve heads you towards the right activities and eliminates wasting time on exercises that won’t get you where you want to go.

-- Understand all the places that your business listing can be found and determine which ones are worth the time to claim.
+- Research your business citations.
+Citations are all the places that your business listing can be found.
+Determine which ones are worth the time to claim and update.
 Do a search for your business name and catalog the various directories where it is listed.
 Compiling this list helps you understand the overall effort it will take to pull it all together and help you plan your time and resources.

 2. Coherent and Consistent Brand

 Think about how many businesses that have a similar name to yours.
-When someone searches for your business and finds you on Facebook, Twitter, LinkedIn or Google+, or finds your Google Places page or a listing on a review site, including the Better Business Bureau, will they immediately know it is you?
+When someone searches for your business and finds you, will they immediately know it is you?
+Doesn’t matter whether they find you on Facebook, Twitter, LinkedIn, Google Business Profile, Better Business Bureau, Yelp or any other directory, it should all look the same.

-To ensure people always recognize your web properties and to build a recognizable expert brand, be consistent in all you do including using the same design elements such as color, images and logos.
+To establish a recognizable expert brand, be consistent everywhere you have a listing.
+This includes using the same design elements such as color, images and logos.
 When a visitor finds your business, make sure there is no doubt that they have found the right business.

 3. Continuous Participation

 You can’t just set it and forget it.
-You have to be present regularly to respond to questions, participate in conversations and acknowledge those who mention you on social sites.
-You also need to keep content flowing regularly, updating your blog, offering new content to your visitors and sharing content from others you find interesting.
+Be present regularly to respond to questions, participate in conversations and acknowledge those who mention you on social sites.
+You also need to keep content flowing regularly.
+Update your blog, offer new content to your visitors and share content from others you find interesting.

 4. Relevant Content

-Creating the right content for your audience is difficult, but if you create a content strategy that defines what you are going to write and a content marketing strategy to define how you will use that great content to gain visibility, you will be more likely to be found when your audience is searching for a solution.
+Creating the right content for your audience is difficult.
+Create a content strategy that defines what you are going to write that your audience wants.
+Develop a content marketing strategy to define how you will promote that great content to gain visibility.
+The right content at the right time will help you be found when your audience is searching for a solution.
 Get their attention and help them out of a problem and you become a valuable resource they will keep going back to for advice.

 5. Ongoing Optimization

 You have an opportunity to optimize your web presence, including website, social profiles and business listings using your top keyword phrases.
-Once again, you can’t just set it and forget it because search engines change how they index web pages frequently, so you need to produce new content and incorporate basic SEO components to stay visible and highly ranked in the search engine results.
+Once again, you can’t just set it and forget it because search engines change how they index web pages frequently.
+Produce new content and incorporate basic SEO components to stay visible and highly ranked in the search engine results.

 6. Religious Review

-Periodically do a review of your web presence to be sure all listings are kept up to date.
+Periodically review your web presence to be sure all listings are up to date.
 If something changes, update it across all properties.
-If you get a review on one of the review sites, know about it.
+If you get a review on one of the review sites, be aware of it.
 You never want to be surprised by a good or bad review.
 Keep a spreadsheet of all the sites where you have claimed your listing so you can keep them updated when necessary.

 How does your business look to searchers?

 Creating a successful web presence takes a commitment in time, effort and persistence, but the payoff is huge.
-Ensuring that all of your web properties work together to project the consistent image and professional reputation you want is important to getting found regularly.
+If you want to be visible in the search engine results, it is important that all of your web properties work together to project the consistent image and professional reputation you want.
 Make this the year that you commit to your online web presence and make it the best that it can be.

 Have you done a web presence analysis and put together your plan?